conradakunga/Blog/_posts/2025-04-20-designing-building-packaging-a-scalable-testable-net-open-source-component-part-4-types-contracts.md

 - `IFileEncryptor`
 - `IFilePersister`

-The `IFileCompressior` will look like this:
+The `IFileCompressor` will look like this:

 `````C#
 namespace UploadFileManager;